Chŏng Hyŏllyong: Imjin War

 At the outbreak of the Imjin War, Chŏng Hyŏllyong was serving as magistrate of Chongsŏng.
 Following the advance of Katō Kiyomasa's Second Division into Hamgyŏng Province, many local officials fled their posts.
 On the 18th day, 7th month of 1592, as Han Kŭkham's forces were defeated by Japanese forces at Haejŏngch'ang and the subsequent Japanese advance into Northern Hamgyŏng Province, Chŏng Hyŏllyong likewise sought to surrender and submitted a formal letter of capitulation to the Japanese.
 In this letter, he wrote: "If one loves me, he is my king; if one mistreats me, he is my enemy.
 Whomever I serve, I remain a subject; whomever I obey, he is my sovereign."

-After escaping from Chongsŏng, Chŏng Hyŏllyong joined Chŏng Munbu upon learning of the his formation of righteous army.
+After escaping from Chongsŏng, Chŏng Hyŏllyong joined Chŏng Munbu upon learning of the formation of the righteous army.
 Although Chŏng Munbu initially proposed that Chŏng Hyŏllyong, his senior in rank, take command of the righteous army, Chŏng Hyŏllyong declined the offer, expressing that he was unqualified to bear such a significant burden.
 In contrast, the majority of the militia members maintained that Chŏng Munbu, who had already earned widespread trust and respect among the local population, was the most appropriate choice for leadership.
 Acknowledging both the will of the people and the urgent necessity for unified command, Chŏng Munbu ultimately accepted the role and assumed leadership of the righteous forces and appointed Chŏng Hyŏllyong as a Central Division Commander.